Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Proof of Theorem

 Because $(r,c)$ is an essential box in a rectangular region, $w$ is increasing on $[r]$.
-Notice that $X_w\cap \mathbb{A}^{[1,r]\times [w(1),c]}$ is the variety of rank $1$ matrices.
+Notice that $X_w\cap \mathbb{A}^{[1,r]\times [w(1),c]}$ is the variety of rank at most $1$ matrices.
 By the discussion in Section~\ref{ssec:determinantal}, a subset $V\subset [1,r]\times [w(1),c]$ can be identified with a subgraph of a complete bipartite graph with vertex set $[1,r] \sqcup [w(1), c]$.
-If $V$ is $\mathcal{R}_w$-avoiding, this subgraph must be a tree or a forest.
+If $V$ is $\mathcal{R}_w$-avoiding, this subgraph must be a forest.
 To do induction, we first try to delete a ``row leaf'' or a ``column leaf,'' i.e., a row or column which has only one entry in $U \cap \Phi(w)$.

 By Lemma~\ref{lem:rank-1-diagram} and the assumption on $(r,c)$, we see that for all $1<i\le r$, all but one of the entries in $\Phi(w)_{i,*}$ are in $D(w)$, and for all $w(1)+2\le j \le c$, all but one of the entries $\Phi(w)_{*,j}$ are in $D(w)$.